Alan Little

 Even in that era, his 6 years as manager was much longer than was the norm of the time, on the pitch success and the sales will have helped, but so did his demeanour, "respectful authoritative" as Rodney Rowe (Y Front fanzine #10) later described his style.

 From the outside, motivation of the players seems to have become an issue in Little's latter years.
 From the terraces, it was hard to see a discernible style of play.
 On Little’s departure, the Chairman mentioned the word "stale" and certainly set piece play had become almost non existent.
 I’ve always believed managers had a shelf life, both in the ability to motivate the team and themselves, Alan had probably reached his expiry date.
 3-3.
 Read Garry Beckett's excellent "York City Memoirs" and the likes of Paul Barnes, Jon McCarthy, Andy McMillan and Tony Canham all speak very highly of Alan.
 20 years later, 2020 and those players were still expressing the same views.
 Neil Tolson described him as "the best manager I ever worked with".
+Whilst many ex City managers have former players who are pro and anti, with Alan Little, I don't think I've heard anyone anything negative about him, most rate him as one of the better managers they played under during their careers.

 Certainly, the players were capable.
 Witness the youngsters going onto the England Under 21 side.
 We had our success on the big occasion, winning at Wembley and Coca Cola wins over Manchester United and Everton.
 4-3.
 But remember, those wins were followed by next round defeats at QPR and Leicester.

-Another of Little’s foibles was his almost perseverance with certain players.
+One of Little’s foibles was his perseverance with certain players.
 Young keeper Andy Warrington made 76 appearances despite being regularly dropped and new keepers coming in.
 Several large clangers were dropped and despite spells back in the reserves, he would eventually get a recall.
 He was released on a free transfer in May 1999.
 I’m a little (sorry, no pun intended) surprised Alan didn’t pick him up.
 Versatile Paddy Atkinson was another player who stayed longer with City than many thought he should.
 4-4

 Little was sacked by City on 15th March 1999 as City were dropping towards the relegation zone.
 The end came face to face, in the board room during a board meeting.